sekvanto/par/README.md

 Optional flags:

-`-a` Explicit flag to forcefully archive first file into second file.
+`-a` Explicit flag to forcefully archive first file into second file

-`-u` Explicit flag to unarchive.
+`-u` Explicit flag to unarchive

 If zero filenames are specified, program archives the default file ("test.txt").